 When a homeowner is in need of forbearance, they should contact their lender as soon as possible and explain their situation.
 The lender will then evaluate the request and based on their assessment, decide whether or not to offer forbearance.
 Oftentimes, if the borrower has been in good standing prior to the hardship, lenders are more likely to approve a forbearance plan.

 In most cases, loan servicers agree to a three-month deferment during which you don’t have to make any mortgage payments.
 During this time period, your servicer might also lower your interest rate or waive late fees and penalties that had been applied prior to requesting assistance.
-At the end of the three month period, you may be required to pay back all of your deferred payments at once or enter into an extended payment plan over several months or years.
+At the end of the three-month period, you may be required to pay back all of your deferred payments at once or enter into an extended payment plan over several months or years.

 If you find yourself unable to make up those missed payments after your forbearance has ended, you may still have options available.
 One option is called loan modification which allows you to have some of the terms of your loan changed such as your interest rate or length of repayment so that it fits better with your current financial situation.

-Another option might be refinancing into a new loan with different terms and conditions that allows you more flexibility with monthly payments and interest rates than your current loan does.
+Another option might be refinancing into a new loan with different terms and conditions that allow you more flexibility with monthly payments and interest rates than your current loan does.
 Additionally, if neither of these options works for you there are programs available such as Making Home Affordable (MHA) that help borrowers stay in their homes by facilitating negotiations between lenders and borrowers in order to keep loans from going into foreclosure.

 How Forbearance Affects Your Credit Score